 Things to consider when selling your property

-Selling your property is the easiest option, but it may be easier said than done, being able to secure a sale at the right price could be why you are considering renting your home out.
+Selling your property is the simplest option, but it may be easier said than done.
+Failing to secure a sale at the right price could be why you are considering renting your home out.

-- You will have more to spend on your new home so you could afford a bigger place or put down a larger deposit and benefit from a better mortgage deal.
+- You will have more to spend on your new home, allowing you to buy a more expensive property or put down a larger deposit and benefit from a better mortgage deal.

 - If you sell your house and the property is your primary residence, you won’t have to pay capital gains tax

 - Less hassle, you won’t have to deal with tenants, repair bills or worry about making your mortgage payments if your tenants are late with their rent or the property is empty.